Contact Us

 3. Make Your Pet Insurance Marketing Clear And Simple.

-Insurance is complicated, and sometimes consumers miss out on coverages they need because the details are confusing or buried in legalese.
+Insurance is complicated, and sometimes consumers miss out on the coverages they need because the details are confusing or buried in legalese.
 As a trusted source for information about their pet, your brand is in a great position to break it down for them.

-In your marketing, offer detailed explanations of how your pet insurance works, and what is or isn’t included, in clear, natural language that your customers can easily understand.
+In your pet insurance marketing, offer detailed explanations of how your pet insurance works, and what is or isn’t included, in clear, natural language that your customers can easily understand.
 Avoid confusing your customers with jargon or complicated legal statements, and don’t try to hide details in small print.
-Everything in your insurance advertising should be understandable by the average consumer, and any information about what is or is not included needs to be easily visible.
+Everything in your pet insurance advertising should be understandable by the average consumer, and any information about what is or is not included needs to be easily visible.

 4. Showcase Your Customers’ Success.